scaceresg/devops-vprofile-deployments/docker-aws-ec2/README.md

-# Deployment of Java Application using Docker Compose in AWS
+# Containerising a Java Application using Docker Compose in AWS

 ## General Steps